spring-media/terraform-provider-awsmt/docs/data-sources/awsmt_playback_configuration.md

-# awsmt_playback_configuration (Data Source)
+# Data Source: awsmt_playback_configuration

-Use this data source to get the playback configuration of a single playback configuration by its name.
+This data source allows you to find a playback configuration by its name.

-## Usage
+## Example Usage

+The following example shows how to get a playback configuration by its name:

 ```
 data "awsmt_playback_configuration" "conf" {